-- Thunder and intense lightning. - Heavy rain for at least 15 minutes. - > Flooding that blocks roads or causes damage. - > Surf that is unusually high or damaging - Wind strong enough to cause property damage - Earthquake.
+- > Thunder and intense lightning. - ➤ Heavy rain for at least 15 minutes. - > Flooding that blocks roads or causes damage. - Surf that is unusually high or damaging - > Wind strong enough to cause property damage - Earthquake.
 (When people fall and structures receive damage.) - > Funnel cloud whether or not it touches the ground.

-EMCOMM NETIQUETTE
+EMCOMM NETIQUETTE & TIPS:

 Network operation is terse by design.
-The ultimate goal is to achieve clear, concise, accurate communications as rapidly as possible.
-Short transmissions and discipline are paramount.1) Check in.
+The goal is to achieve clear, concise, accurate communications as rapidly as possible.
+Keep transmissions short.
+1) Check in.
 2) Monitor.
 3) Check out.

-Listen in carefully to get a feel for the Net Control Operator's style.
-Once checked in, respect and obey instructions issued by the Net Control Station.
+Listen carefully to get a feel for the Net Control Operator's style.
+Once checked in, follow the instructions of the Net Control Station.
 Stay off the air unless you have something to contribute or are the most qualified person to handle a task requested by the Net Control Station.
 Never leave the Net Control Station wondering what happened to you.
-If you need to be away from the radio for any reason, check out and then check in again upon your return.
+If you need to be away from the radio for any reason, check out, and check in again upon your return.